 No Impact.
 Groundwater at the Project site is affected by saltwater intrusion (high salinity) and is therefore unsuitable for use as drinking water.
 Construction would occur primarily in and over harbor waters; the limited landside activities would not adversely affect groundwater recharge because the terminal is not used as a recharge site.
 They would not adversely affect drinking water supplies because there are none on or near the site.
 The proposed Project would not change the amount of impervious surface at the site nor would it substantively alter the land surface; therefore, groundwater recharge would not be changed.
-The proposed Project would not install any new groundwater wells, and groundwater extraction would not occur as part of the proposed Project.
+The proposed Project would not occur as part of the proposed Project.
 Accordingly, the proposed Project would not affect the existing groundwater supplies, drinking water supplies, groundwater recharge facilities, or aquifers.
 The proposed Project would have no impact with respect to groundwater and no mitigation is required.